People of Praise: Covenant

 The People of Praise considers itself to be a "covenant community."
 The community considers the covenant, when entered into among members, to be one of mutual care and service in spiritual, material, and financial matters.
 The covenant is not an oath or vow; a member is released from it if they believe God is calling them to another way of life.
 The covenant states:

 Membership is open to all baptized Christians who believe in the Nicene Creed.
 There are two stages of membership in the community: underway and covenanted.
 People who are new to the community join as underway members.
 This stage of membership is meant as a time for people new to the community to freely explore (in consultation with the leadership) whether they belong in the community.
-While a member is underway, he or she actively participates in all aspects of community life.
+Underway members participate in all aspects of community life.
 Full membership occurs when one makes a public commitment to the covenant.
 Members make this pledge freely after a formation and instruction period that normally lasts three to six years.